swg1251/BG3ModSharer/README.md

 Copies files from the "included" game/appdata folders to actual game/appdata folders or reverts them.

 ## Usage
+Grab the latest [release](https://github.com/swg1251/BG3ModSharer/releases) and extract `Mods.7z` to the `Mods` folder in the same directory as BG3M.exe
-This program requires certain mods to be downloaded and the following folders/files need to exist in the same directory as BG3M.exe:
+This program requires certain mods to be downloaded.
+These files will be included with each release.
+The directory structure after extracting will look like:
 ```
 BG3M.exe
 Mods